 Most important!
-After these questions are asked, get the answers.
-Then act!
+After these questions are asked, get the answer.
+Then act on it!

 In counseling, directing, performance evaluations and personal or professional development situations, the core question to individual employees or groups is, "What support do you need to...?"